-The Everest three high passes trek routes comprises of long climbs, steep descents, and a steep forward trail in the rocky paths and the forests.
-If you have good enduring capabilities and the stamina it will give you the best chance to enjoy the journey till the end.
-However you need not have hard core trekking experience or an exceptional physical ability to attempt this trek.
+The Everest three high passes trek routes comprise of long climbs, steep descents, and a steep forward trail in the rocky paths and the forests.
+If you have good enduring capabilities and stamina it will give you the best chance to enjoy the journey till the end.
+However, you need not have hard-core trekking experience or an exceptional physical ability to attempt this trek.
 Never attempt this trek if you suffer from serious medical conditions like heart or lung diseases or any kind of chronic illness.

-For water you can either buy bottled mineral water from local lodges.
+For the water, you can either buy bottled mineral water from local lodges.
 The other option you get is to purchase it en route shops or fill your bottle with boiled water at an extra cost.
-Trekking Planner Nepal provides water purification pills if you need them.
+Trekking Planner Inc. provides water purification pills if you need them.

 It is advisable not to drink water from the river sources directly.
-The tap, or wells in the trekking regions might not be as hygienic and pure as it may appear to be.
+The taps, or wells in the trekking regions might not be as hygienic and pure as they may appear to be.